newchuyalong/libgdx-learning/jnigen.md

 You will need MinGW for both 32 and 64 bit.
 After installation, be sure the `bin` directory is on your path.

+Note that gdx-jnigen is a Java project.
+It has a blank AndroidManifest.xml because the Android NDK requires it, but it is not an Android project.

 ###Windows###

   * **MinGW 32 bit** Run [mingw-get-setup.exe](http://optimate.dl.sourceforge.net/project/mingw/Installer/mingw-get-setup.exe), install with the GUI, choose `mingw32-base` and `mingw32-gcc-g++` under "Basic Setup", then Installation -> Apply Changes.